Optimal Differentially Private Model Training with Public Data: Optimal Centrally Private Model Training with Public Data

 \subsection{Optimal Semi-DP Empirical Risk Minimization}

-For a given $X = (\xpr, \xpu) \in \XXpr^{\npr} \times \XXpu^{\npu}$ and parameter domain $\WW$, consider the ERM problem: where $f(\cdot, x)$ is a loss function (e.g. squared loss for linear regression).
-Here, we do \textit{not} assume that $\xpr$ and $\xpu$ are independent or drawn from the same distribution.
-We measure the (in-sample) performance of a training algorithm $\alg: \XX^n \to \WW$ by its \textit{excess empirical risk}
+For a given (fixed) $X = (\xpr, \xpu) \in \XX^n $ and parameter domain $\WW$, consider the ERM problem: where $f(\cdot, x)$ is a loss function and $\npr = |\xpr|$ samples are private.
+We discuss practical applications of semi-DP ERM beyond ML in~\cref{app: practical applications of ERM}.
+We measure the (in-sample) performance of a training algorithm $\alg: \XX^n \to \WW$ on the data set $X$ by its \textit{excess empirical risk}